lmc297/BTyper/README.md

 * **btyper2matrix.py**, which can be used to aggregate multiple BTyper final results files into a single matrix/text file (see below)

+### Important updates (BTyper version 2.3.2; released 2018-11-18)

+* To maintain consistent classification of emetic ST 26 *B. cereus* group isolates with their legacy *panC* clade (i.e., *panC* clade III), the *panC* sequence of the *B. paranthracis* type strain was added to the default 7-clade type strain *panC* database (```-panC_db type```) with *panC* clade designation III

+* This prevents emetic ST 26 *B. cereus* group isolates from being assigned to *panC* clade II, as is done in BTyper versions 2.2.2, 2.3.0, and 2.3.1, released 2018-05-03 to 2018-11-08

+* Emetic clade III ST 26 *B. cereus* group isolates belonging to the species *B. paranthracis* will be reported as *panC* clade II in BTyper versions 2.2.2, 2.3.0, and 2.3.1, released 2018-05-03 to 2018-11-08; all other versions report *panC* clade III

 ### Citation

 #### If you found the BTyper tool, its source code, and/or any of its associated databases useful, please cite: